contaware/git-docs-notes/README.md

   git branch
   ```

-  - `-v` to be more verbose
+  - `-v` to be more verbose.
-  - `-vv` really verbose, it shows upstream tracking configurations
+  - `-vv` really verbose, it shows upstream tracking configurations.
-  - `-r` to see the remote-tracking branches
+  - `-r` to see the remote-tracking branches.
-  - `-a` to see all branches
+  - `-a` to see all branches.

 - Create: